gnclmorais/blog/_drafts/2016-12-21-binary-in-javascript.md

 ```

 ### Numbers with more than 32 bits get truncated
-That means that, from the 64 bits you read on the previous line, we’ll only keep the 32 at the right (i.e. the least significant).
-The sign bit is dropped as well, so negative numbers become positive, for example.
+It means that, from the 64 bits you read on the previous paragraph, we’ll only keep the 32 at the right (i.e. the least significant).

 ```js
                                    // 15872588537857